kubeflow/website/content/en/docs/components/pipelines/v2/introduction.md

 ## What is a pipeline?

-A [_pipeline_][pipelines] is the description of a workflow with one or more steps, also known as [_tasks_][tasks].
-A task is defined by a single container execution.
-Each task in a pipeline consists of input and output parameters.
+A [_pipeline_][pipelines] is the definition of a workflow with one or more steps called [_tasks_][tasks].
+A task is defined by a single container execution and includes output parameters.
+Each task in a pipeline might also include input parameters.
 By specifying the output of one task as the input of another task, a pipeline author can form a computed acyclic graph (DAG) of tasks.

 Pipelines are written in Python for an easy authoring experience, compiled to YAML for portability, and executed on Kubernetes for scalability.

 ## What does using KFP look like?

-At a high level, the KFP user journey consists of the following steps:
+At a high level, using KFP consists of the following steps:

 1. [Author a pipeline][author-a-pipeline] with one or more components using the **Python KFP SDK**'s domain-specific language (DSL).
 You can [author your own components][components] or use prebuilt components provided by other authors.
-2. [Compile the pipeline][compile-a-pipeline] into a static configuration (YAML) by using the **KFP SDK's DSL compiler**.
+2. [Compile the pipeline][compile-a-pipeline] into a static representation (YAML) by using the **KFP SDK's DSL compiler**.
 3. Submit the pipeline to run on the **KFP backend**.
-The **KFP backend** orchestrates the Kubernetes Pod creation and data passes, which are required to execute your workflow.
+The KFP backend orchestrates the Kubernetes Pod creation and data passes, which are required to execute your workflow.
 4. View your runs, experiments, and ML artifacts on the **KFP Dashboard**.